Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 ## Enhance your model

 You've got the basics going with your Visual Editor model!
-It has successfully joined two pre-existing models, but you need to transform the data further to get what you need.
-A list of customers who buy repeat items as you consider a loyalty club rewards program.
+It has successfully joined two pre-existing models, but you want to transform the data further to get what you need: a list of customers who buy repeat items as you consider a loyalty club rewards program.

 ### Aggregate data